YamukelwaTech/YamukelwaTech/README.md

 # 👨🏾‍💻 YamukelwaTech

 **`Wandering Chessmaster(Developer/Creator/chess)`**

-#I'm an SA full-stack developer, sometimes content creator on a good bug-free day.
-I am building versions of my digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving the problems I face.
+<small>I'm an SA full-stack developer, occasional content creator, crafting my digital world one step at a time.
+Each project starts from scratch, from planning to problem-solving.</small>

 ---

 [![Header](img/Krillin%20Desktop%20Wallpaper.jpg)]()